dyakonoff/cuba-validation/README.md

 There is no need to limit ourselves with the standard JPA annotations, if it's needed we can define our custom ones.
 [Custom annotations](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_custom_constraints) could be defined not just for entities fields but also for Entity classes, POJOs and service methods.
 Custom annotations can help you to express your validation logic clearer or implement custom checks that can even do the cross-field checks of an entity object.

 Let’s check out how to do that.
-In our sample application there were implemented [two custom constraints](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/validator):
+In our sample application there at [two custom constraints](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/validator)  implemented:

-* `@UsPhoneNumber` - a constraint which is [implemented](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/validator/UsPhoneNumber.java) as a descendant of `@Pattern` annotation and does the simple regexp check for the phone format.
+* `@UsPhoneNumber` - a constraint [which](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/validator/UsPhoneNumber.java) is a descendant of `@Pattern` annotation and does the simple regexp check for the phone format.
 * `@CustomerContactsCheck` ensures that a customer entity has either phone number **or** email specified.

 `@UsPhoneNumber` validator is quite primitive and implemented as a custom interface: